WireGuard® is a new VPN protocol used to secure the connection between your device and a VPN server.

 Learn how to change VPN protocols or select Smart Protocol

-Although itself new, WireGuard uses proven state-of-the-art cryptographic primitives to secure your VPN connection.
+Although relatively new, WireGuard uses proven state-of-the-art cryptographic primitives to secure your VPN connection.

 - ChaCha20 — A symmetric key cipher.
 Much like AES on OpenVPN and IKEv2, ChaCha20 secures your actual data.